contentful/contentful.js/MIGRATION.md

 **Browser support**
 - We completely dropped support for old IE browsers (no `legacy` bundle).
 See [version compatibility](#version-compatibility) for more info.

-**Calls to `getEntries` and `getEntry`**
+**Configuration**

-- Using `resolveLinks` as a client config option or as a query parameter are no longer supported for `getEntries` and `getEntry` calls.
+- Using `resolveLinks` as a client config option or as a query parameter are no longer supported for `getEntries`, `getEntry`, `parseEntries`, or initial `sync` calls.
   Instead, you should use the client modifier `withoutLinkResolution` to achieve the same result.
   See [response modifiers](#response-modifiers) for migration instructions.

-- Using `removeUnresolved` as a client config option is no longer supported for `getEntries` and `getEntry` calls.
+- Using `removeUnresolved` as a client config option is no longer supported for `getEntries` and `getEntry`, `parseEntries`, or initial `sync` calls.
   Instead, you should use the client modifier `withoutUnresolvableLinks` to achieve the same result.
   See [response modifiers](#response-modifiers) for migration instructions.

-- Similarly, `getEntries` and `getEntry` no longer support setting the query parameter `locale` to `*`.
+- Similarly, `getEntries`, `getEntry`, `getAssets`, and `getAsset` no longer support setting the query parameter `locale` to `*`.
   In order to fetch entries in all locales, you should use the client modifier `withAllLocales` to achieve the same result.
-See [response modifiers](#response-modifiers) for migration instructions.
+- See [response modifiers](#response-modifiers) for migration instructions.

 ### Version compatibility
 - Node: >= 12 (LTS)